sawatsky/Portfolio/README.md

 	- Started to fill in page content
 	- Beginning to animate those content pages
 	- Animation changes to compensate for small screens

+<b>v0.0.3 - 2016 Aug 5</b>
+	- Fixing animations with page content
+	- New method for animating page content
 </pre>